oceanhackweek/ohw-resources/docs/schedule.md

 # OHW20 Schedule

-All OHW20 “live-virtual” activities will take place during the period 11am-2pm PDT / 2pm-5pm EDT / 18:00-21:00 UTC.
+All OHW20 “live-virtual” activities will take place during the period 11am-2pm PDT / 2pm-5pm EDT / 18:00-21:00 UTC. **All times listed below are in PDT (UTC-7).** You can find your timezone offset at [https://www.timeanddate.com](https://www.timeanddate.com) or similar sites.

 ## Pre-hackweek OPTIONAL tutorials